 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
 In 2021:

 - Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments and capital leases) totaled $4.45 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled $2.96 billion.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $85,410 in community-strengthening initiatives across Iowa—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2021, through our Fueling Futures program, Enbridge invested $50,000 in community-strengthening initiatives across Iowa—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
 In 2021: